 “It’s only human to want to be able to enjoy a variety of food”.
 And you would sincerely mean it.

-So be that friend to yourself.
+With IBS, don’t beat yourself up.
+Instead be that friend to yourself.
 And let yourself off the hook.

 Magnificent photo by Sarah Richter